sitegeist/Sitegeist.Silhouettes/README.md

 ## Installation

-Sitegeist.Monocle is available via packagist. `"sitegeist/silhouettes" : "^1.0"` to the require section of the composer.json
+Sitegeist.Silhouettes is available via packagist. `"sitegeist/silhouettes" : "^1.0"` to the require section of the composer.json
 or run `composer require sitegeist/silhouettes`.

 We use semantic-versioning so every breaking change will increase the major-version number.